Linux 软件免费装

 Yes, but WooCommerce migration requires the Pro version.
 Variable products and all their variations are fully migrated including pricing, stock, attributes, and images.

-The free version detects page builder content (Elementor, Divi, Beaver Builder, Bricks, Oxygen, Breakdance, Droip, WPBakery) and warns you before deployment, because page builders store their layouts as serialized data with hardcoded URLs that don't survive a host change without specialized handling.
+The free version detects page builder content (Elementor, Divi, Beaver Builder, Bricks, Oxygen, Breakdance, Droip, WPBakery) and leaves those pages out of the deployment, because page builders store their layouts as serialized data with hardcoded URLs that don't survive a host change without specialized handling.
 Safe page builder migration, including serialized data rewriting and CSS regeneration, is part of Migro Pro.

 Yes.
 English, Brazilian Portuguese (pt_BR), and Spanish (es_ES) are bundled.
 The non-English translations started as machine translations and improve with community contributions.